davemaurer/daily_exercises/hashes/hashes_0.md

 - But what if we just want to change a value in our shopping_list, like we know we will eat all of the chocolate and maybe go into a sugar coma.
 So we now only want our "chocolate" key to have a value of 5.
 Well, the `=` operator is still exactly what you want.
-Just like you can use `=` to assign something to variable, then use it again to REASSIGN, you can do that with a hash.
+Just like you can use `=` to assign something to variable (`x = 5`), then use it again to REASSIGN (`x = 10`), you can do that same thing with a hash.
 So use your existing `shopping_list` in your terminal, or just make it again, then:<br>
   `shopping_list["chocolate"] = 5`<br>
   What happens here is if a key already exists inside of a Hash object, Ruby REASSIGNS that key's value.
 This is because you can't have more than one key with the same name at any level of a hash object.
 So Ruby has code under the hood that accounts for this situation, and instead of yelling at you that the key already exists, it says "ah, I think this programmer wants me to change the value associated with this key", and viola.
 Changed.

-- You can also use the BUILT IN `.store` method, which will take in the key and value as arguments.
+- You can also use Ruby's BUILT IN `.store` method, which will take in the key and value as arguments.
 Like this:<br>
   `shopping_list.store("bananas", 5)`<br>
   `.store` can be used to both add a key/value pair to hash, or change as existing key's value to a new value, just like bracket notation: `[]`, and the assignment operator: `=`, can.